4 Ways to Disable Knox on a Samsung Galaxy

 - Restart your phone.

-That’s it guys, I hope the above method has helped you to safely get rid of Samsung Knox app.
+That’s it guys, I hope the above method has helped you to safely get rid of the Samsung Knox app.
 Don’t forget to let us know and share your experience in the comment section below if any of these methods have helped you.